I joined a German enterprise and finally understood what AI governance actually means

 The Lesson I Carry Forward

 This experience fundamentally rewired how I think about AI adoption.
 Before this role, I would have started any AI project with "which model should we use?"
-Now I start with three different questions:
+The AI board here taught me to start with three different questions instead:

 What data do you have?
 What are the rules around that data?
 And who gets fired if those rules are broken?